skmin-lab/unixmd/docs/source/objects/qm/prog_turbomole.rst

 - **version** *(string)* - Default: *'6.4'*

   This argument determines version of Turbomole program.
-Our interface script is generated with 6.4 version of Turbomole program.
+PyUNIxMD is currently based on 7.0 version of Turbomole program.

 \